s4mur41-c4x/s4mur41-c4x/README.md

 - 👋 Hi, I’m @s4mur41-c4x
-- 👀 I’m interested in pentestng and cybersecurity
+- 👀 I’m interested in pentesting and cybersecurity
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on scripts an similar projects
+- 💞️ I’m looking to collaborate on scripts and similar projects
 - 📫 How to reach me - github

 <!---